 Dr. Pazmany studied the role of cognitive-affective and interpersonal factors in the experience of dyspareunia (pain during sexual intercourse) in premenopausal women.
 She also explored underlying brain mechanisms using fMRI methods.You can find a summary of her findings here.

-Spring semester has started for the students in our IFSS' Master Program.
+The Spring semester has come to an end for the students in our IFSS Master Program.

 Dissertation on Sexual Distress